jpnelson/lerna/README.md

 This tool was abstracted out of that and deals with bootstrapping packages by linking them together as well as publishing them to npm.
 You can see the
 [Babel repo](https://github.com/babel/babel/tree/master/packages) for an example of a large Lerna project.

-> Lerna will log to a `lerna-debug.log` file (same as `npm-debug.log`) when lerna encounters an error running a command.

 ### Init

 ```sh